Zackjf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: January 3rd, 2018
+The Project for the next week is to set up a simple MongoDB/Express/Node/Pug App with a focus on learning the database, route with Express, and learn Pug from start to finish.
+I'll use a simple bootstrap template to get started and make it sexy.

+Day 1 Progress:

 <!---
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)